gaearon/react-side-effect/README.md

 #### `createSideEffect: (onChange: Array<Props> -> ()) -> ReactComponent`

-Returns a component that, when mounted, unmounted or having received new props, calls `onChange` with each mounted component's `props`.
+Returns a component that, when mounting, unmounting or receiving new props, calls `onChange` with `props` of **each mounted instance**.
 It's up to you to `reduce` them, use innermost values, or whatever you fancy.

 Component will have a static `dispose()` method to clear the stack of mounted instances.